 Movement: Black American History

-Delve into Black American history through the lenses of migration, economics, inequality, leadership, and culture in Movement, including contributions and research from renowned Black scholars.
+Available as a five-volume resource and a single textbook designed to fully support the new AP African American Studies course, Movement delves into Black American history through the lenses of migration, economics, inequality, leadership, and culture.
+This resource features contributions and research from renowned Black scholars.

 La Gente: Latin American Studies